mririgoyen/irigoyen.dev/posts/2021-02-11-image-fallbacks-in-css-using-supports.md

 When it comes to improving the quality of your web pages, no automated tool is more useful than Google’s [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 Lighthouse is an open-source tool that audits performance, accessibility, progressive web apps (PWAs), search engine optimization (SEO), and more.

 One of the most common recommendations Lighthouse can give is to “Serve images in next-gen formats.”
 The [official recommendation](https://web.dev/uses-webp-images) suggests using WebP versions of your images, however there are several newer formats still emerging.
-Regardless of which next-gen format you choose to use, implementing next-gen image formats can potentially cause issues for your visitors if they visit your site in older browser technology.
+Regardless of which next-gen format you choose to use, implementing next-gen image formats can potentially cause issues for your visitors using older browser technology.

 ## Using the `<picture>` element